yingshaoxo/My-little-program/README.md

 # My little program

-Based on windows, some programs made by myself.
+Based on Easy Programming Language or Python, some programs made by myself.